PhyScene/PhyScene/README.md

 Check [INSTALL.md](INSTALL.md) for installation details.

 ## 🛒 Prepare Data
-You can refer to [DATA.md](DATA.md) to download the original datasets and preprocess the data from scratch.
+You can refer to [DATA.md](DATA.md) to download the original datasets and preprocess the data.

-Or you can just download our preprocessed datasets (will release soon).

 ## 🚀 Diffusion Model for Scene Synthesis
 <!-- ####  Training